Trump budget package in danger as it hits GOP opposition

 House Speaker Mike Johnson remains committed to putting the legislation, which would extend tax cuts from Mr. Trump's first term while temporarily enacting new ones, on the floor before Memorial Day.
 The tax measures, as well as increased spending on the military and border security, would be offset partly by cuts to Medicaid, food stamps and clean energy subsidies.

 But first, it will have to get through the House Budget Committee starting Friday, where a handful of conservatives have said the legislation does not go far enough to slash federal spending.
-Rep. Ralph Norman of South Carolina said Thursday that he and Rep. Chip Roy of Texas would vote against advancing the bill.
-But Norman declined Friday to say how he planned to vote.
+At least three Republicans — Reps.
+Chip Roy of Texas, Ralph Norman of South Carolina and Andrew Clyde of Georgia — said they planned to vote against it, which would prevent it from advancing.

-"All of us are very disappointed with progress or lack of that was made," Norman said Friday morning.
-"I'm done with smoke and mirrors.
-We got a math problem, period."
+"Sadly, I'm a hard no until we get this ironed out," Norman said.

 If it can get out of the Budget Committee, the plan is for the Rules Committee to meet Monday to tee it up for a floor vote later in the week.